alank90/book-showcase/README.md

 This is the project you get when you run `gridsome create new-project`.

-**Note**: To enable page-query & static-query tags from GraphQL in .vue file add this to settings.json
+**Note**: To enable page-query & static-query tags from GraphQL in .vue file first install extension GraphQL for VSCode and then add this to settings.json

 "vetur.grammar.customBlocks": {
         "page-query": "graphql",